Borehole Manager

 When you open the initial file, it will have the geometry of the model.
 We'll check a few things in the project settings and slip surface option before proceeding to next step.

-For the groundwater method, leave the setting as Water Surfaces with a unit weight of 9.81 kN/m3.
-Select OK.
+- For the Groundwater method, leave the setting as Water Surfaces with a unit weight of 9.81 kN/m3.

-Now we will check the slip surface option setting.
+Now we will check the slip surface option settings.

-Now we will enter our borehole data on this model.
+Now we will enter our borehole data for this model.

-When you see the boreholes dialog, select the add button on left side of the borehole side tree.
-Add 4 boreholes and you will see the following:
+- When you see the boreholes dialog, select the add button on left side of the borehole side tree.
+Add 4 boreholes.

 Modifying these settings allow users to create smoother/improved interpolation of data points between the boreholes.
 If you want to see more information on the interpolation/resolution option, refer to Interpolation Method.